Breast reduction surgery recovery

 Patients can expect discharge tubes to be attached to the breasts to drain any excess fluids after this surgery.
 Medical staff will continue to monitor patients and look for any complications.

-Read More: Breast Reduction in Turkey pros, cons, Recovery, and Price.
+Read More: Boob Reduction Turkey

-Recovery at home
+Breast Reduction Recovery at Home

 Depending on which surgery you opt for, there is a possibility that patients will find scars around the nipple area from the surgery.
 However, most scars will fade and not be seen under clothing.